-Why have donor advised funds seen such incredible growth?
+Why donor advised funds are popular

-- Simplicity—donor advised funds are simple to set up.
+Donor advised funds are simple to set up.
 They’re usually online and simple to manage—just like a bank account.

-- Anonymity—one of the key misnomers: private foundations are not private.
+One of the key misnomers: private foundations are not private.
 The tax returns of private foundations are publicly available on websites like Guidestar.

 On the other hand, because a donor advised fund has no tax return, grant-seekers must go through the sponsoring organization, which means the requests are dramatically curtailed.